300 Directors of Aleby OldAle1 | created - 27 Nov 2017 | updated - 08 Jul 2019 | Public

 Director | Meshes of the Afternoon

 Maya Deren came to the USA in 1922 as Eleanora Derenkowsky.
-Together with her father, a psychiatrist, and her mother, an artist, she fled the pogroms against Russian Jews.
-She studied journalism and political science in at Syracuse University in New York, finishing her BA at NYU in June 1936 and ...
+Together with her father Solomon Derenkowsky, a psychiatrist, and her mother Maria Fidler, an artist, she fled the pogroms organized by the Bolsheviks against the Jews.
+She studied journalism and political science at the Syracuse ...

 Writer | Zemlya

 Aleksandr Dovzhenko was born on September 10, 1894 in Vyunishche, Sosnitsa Ueyzd, Chernigov Governorate, Russian Empire as Aleksandr Petrovich Dovzhenko.
-He was a writer and director, known for Zemlya (1930), Life in Bloom (1949) and Shors (1939).
+He was a writer and director, known for Earth (1930), Shors (1939) and Life in Bloom (1949).
 He was married to Yuliya Solntseva.
 He died on ...

 51. Clint Eastwood